-DOJ Title II regulations mandate that Primary consideration be given to an individual's choice of auxiliary aid or service.
+DOJ Title II but Not Title III regulations mandate that Primary consideration be given to an individual's choice of auxiliary aid or service.
 28 C.F.R.
 35.160(b)(2);

-- Interactive process with the individual is strongly encouraged; - ➤ Don't demand excessive documentation. - ➤ If can't go with the primary consideration, better have a darn good reason (fundamental alteration/undue burden)
+- Interactive process with the individual is strongly encouraged; - > Don't demand excessive documentation. - ➤ If can't go with the primary consideration, better have a darn good reason (fundamental alteration/undue burden)